qpdf/qpdf/manual/design.rst

 A ``QPDFValue`` that originated from a PDF input source maintains a pointer to the ``QPDF`` object that read it (its *owner*).
-When that ``QPDF`` object is destroyed, it replaces the value of each ``QPDFValueProxy`` in its cache with a direct ``null`` object and clears the pointer to the owning ``QPDF``.
-This means that, if there are still any referencing ``QPDFObjectHandle`` objects floating around, requesting their owning ``QPDF`` will return a null pointer rather than a pointer to a ``QPDF`` object that is either invalid or points to something else.
+When that ``QPDF`` object is destroyed, it disconnects all reachable from it by clearing their owner.
+For indirect objects (all objects in the object cache), it also replaces the object's value with an object of type ``destroyed``.
+This means that, if there are still any referencing ``QPDFObjectHandle`` objects floating around, requesting their owning ``QPDF`` will return a null pointer rather than a pointer to a ``QPDF`` object that is either invalid or points to something else, and any attempt to access an indirect object that is associated with a destroyed ``QPDF`` object will throw an exception.
 This operation also has the effect of breaking any circular references (which are common and, in some cases, required by the PDF specification), thus preventing memory leaks when ``QPDF`` objects are destroyed.

 Objects prior to qpdf 11
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Prior to qpdf 11, the functionality of the ``QPDFValue`` and
-``QPDFValueProxy`` classes were combined into a single ``QPDFObject``
+``QPDFObject`` classes were contained in a single ``QPDFObject``
 class, which served the dual purpose of being the cache entry for
 ``QPDF`` and being the abstract base class for all the different PDF
 object types.
 The behavior was nearly the same, but there were a few